jahnavi-MN496/Personal-Finance-Management-System/README.md

   3. If the transaction exceeds your monthly budget, a warning message is displayed.
 Viewing Transactions

-  •	All transactions are displayed in a table format, showing:
+  4. All transactions are displayed in a table format, showing:

     -	Date, Category, Type, Amount, and Description.

-Generating Reports
+  5. Generating Reports

     1. Click on Generate Report to view a summary of:

       -	Total income.

       -	Total expenses.

       -	Net savings.

-Returning to the Main Menu
+  6. Returning to the Main Menu

-  •	Click Back to navigate between pages.
+    -	Click Back to navigate between pages.

 ________________________________________

 Code Structure

 1. Database Setup

-o	The setup_database() function creates three tables:
+    -	The setup_database() function creates three tables:

-	users: Stores user credentials.
+        -	users: Stores user credentials.

-	transactions: Logs all transactions for users.
+        -	transactions: Logs all transactions for users.

-	budgets: Saves user-specific monthly budgets.
+        -	budgets: Saves user-specific monthly budgets.

 2. Authentication Functions

-o	register_user(): Handles user registration. o	login_user(): Verifies login credentials and loads user data.
+    -	register_user(): Handles user registration.

+    -	login_user(): Verifies login credentials and loads user data.

 3. Budget Management

-o	save_budget(): Saves or updates the monthly budget. o	load_budget(): Retrieves the saved budget for the logged-in user.
+    -	save_budget(): Saves or updates the monthly budget.

+    -	load_budget(): Retrieves the saved budget for the logged-in user.

 4. Transaction Handling

-o	add_transaction(): Adds income/expense transactions to the database. o	display_transactions(): Displays all transactions in a table format.
+    -	add_transaction(): Adds income/expense transactions to the database.

+    -	display_transactions(): Displays all transactions in a table format.

 5. Report Generation

-o	generate_report_page(): Calculates and displays income, expenses, and savings.
+    -	generate_report_page(): Calculates and displays income, expenses, and savings.

 6. UI Navigation

-o	switch_frame(): Simplifies switching between different UI frames.
+    -	switch_frame(): Simplifies switching between different UI frames.